New York Cosmos (2026)

-The New York Cosmos (also known as simply the Cosmos) are a professional soccer club based in Paterson, New Jersey.
-The club is majority-owned by Baye Adofo-Wilson, and plans to field a men's team in the third-division USL League One in 2026.
+The New York Cosmos (also known as simply the Cosmos) are an American professional soccer club based in Paterson, New Jersey, within the Greater New York area.
+The club is majority-owned by Baye Adofo-Wilson, and competes in the third-division USL League One.
 It is the third iteration of the Cosmos, after the original team, which played from 1971 to 1985, and its immediate predecessor, which played parts of six seasons between 2013 and 2020.

 History

 Background

 The original New York Cosmos was founded in 1970 by ten executives from Atlantic Records and its parent company Warner Communications, most notably Atlantic's Ahmet and Nesuhi Ertegun and Warner's CEO Steve Ross.
 They began play in the original North American Soccer League (NASL), and signed international superstars such as Pelé and Franz Beckenbauer, becoming "the most glamorous team in world football".
 Although the club was hugely successful, winning the league five times, the club folded in 1985 after the NASL's demise and floundering attendance for their Major Indoor Soccer League team.

+With Major League Soccer's (MLS) rise at the turn of the century, the league sought a second club in the New York metropolitan area alongside the New York Red Bulls, preferably one that could revive the Cosmos name.